Generalized skyrmion crystals with applications to neutron stars: Introduction

 The Skyrme model has been very extensively studied in the context of nucleons \cite{Adkins_1983, Adkins_1984}, and light atomic nuclei \cite{Braaten_1986, Braaten_1988, Leese_1995, Barnes_1997, Carson_1991, Battye_2005, Battye_2006, Manko_2007, Battye_2007, Battye_2009} with many spectacular results.
 In particular, let us mention the description of the ground and Hoyle states in $^{12}C$ \cite{Lau_2014} and excitation bands of $^{16}O$ \cite{Halcrow_2017, Manton_2019} as well as the emergence of $\alpha$-cluster structure \cite{Naya_2018} which is expected for not too heavy atomic nuclei.
 This recent progress to large extent relies on an improved quantization procedure where, contrary to the usual rigid-rotor approach, one takes into account both the zero modes and the softest massive vibrations \cite{Halcrow_2016}.
-Also the long standing problem of biding energies has found a resolution by inclusion of additional terms \cite{Adam_2010, Adam:2013wya, Gillard_2015, Gillard_2017, Gudnason:2016tiz} or additional mesonic degrees of freedom \cite{Sutcliffe:2010et, Sutcliffe:2011ig, Naya:2018mpt, Gudnason_2020}, both physically well motivated.
-Finally, it is now clear how to extract nuclear forces from the Skyrme model \cite{Halcrow:2020gbm, Harland_2021} which ultimately may provided a much better contact with more traditional nuclear models.
+Also, the long standing problem of binding energies has found a resolution by inclusion of additional terms \cite{Adam_2010, Adam:2013wya, Gillard_2015, Gillard_2017, Gudnason:2016tiz} or additional mesonic degrees of freedom \cite{Sutcliffe:2010et, Sutcliffe:2011ig, Naya:2018mpt, Gudnason_2020}, both physically well motivated.
+Finally, it is now clear how to extract nuclear forces from the Skyrme model \cite{Halcrow:2020gbm, Harland_2021}, which ultimately may provided a much better contact with more traditional nuclear models.

 Obviously, a natural field of application of the Skyrme framework is nuclear matter and neutron stars.
+However, a correct description of this regime is still a serious challenge for the solitonic Skyrme model.

-The problem of infinite nuclear matter can be approached if one considers the model on a finite volume unit cell with periodic boundary conditions \cite{Klebanov_1985}, which results in an infinite but periodic Skyrme crystal.
+The problem of \textit{infinite nuclear matter at non-zero density} can be approached if one considers the model on a finite volume unit cell with periodic boundary conditions \cite{Klebanov_1985}, which results in an infinite but periodic Skyrme crystal.
 Varying the volume of the unit cell (while keeping the baryon number fixed) allows one to study skyrmionic matter at finite densities and, inter alia, to obtain an equation of state (EoS).
 Taking the advantage of the Tolman--Oppenheimer--Volkoff construction, one obtains neutron stars.
+This approach meets some difficulties both at the mathematical and physical level.